wp-statistics/wp-statistics/readme.txt

 Services that use centralized databases for spam and robot detections , such as Google Analytics, have better detection than WP Statistics.

-= The search words and search engine referrals are zero or very low, what’s wrong? = Search Engine Referrals and Words are highly dependent on the search engine providing the information to us and that often is not the case.
-Unfortunately, there is nothing we can do about this, we report everything we receive.
+= Not all referrals are showing up in the search words list, why? = Search Engine Referrals and Words are highly dependent on the search engines providing the information to us.
+Unfortunately, we can’t do anything about it; we report everything we receive.

-= Why did my visits suddenly jump way up today? = There can be many reasons for this, but the most common reason is that a botnet has decided to visit your site and we have been unable to filter it out.
-You usually see your visits spike for a few days and then they fade away.

-= What’s the difference between Visits and Visitors? = Visits is the number of page hits your site has received.

-Visitors is the number of unique users which have visited your site.

-Visits should always be greater than Visitors (though, there are a few cases when this won’t be true due to having low visits).

-The average number of pages a visitor views on your site is Visits/Visitors.

-= My overview screen is blank, what’s wrong? =
-This is usually caused by a PHP fatal error, check the page source and PHP logs.

-The most common fatal error is an out of memory error.
-Check the Statistics > Optimization page and see how much memory is currently assigned to PHP.

-If it is a memory issue, you have two choices:

-* Increase PHP’s memory allocation
-* Delete some of your historical data.

-See https://php.net/manual/en/ini.core.php#ini.memory-limit for information about PHP's memory limit.

-To remove historical data you can use the Statistics->Optimization > Purging > Purge records older than.

-= Not all referrals are showing up in the search words list, why? = We’re completely dependent on the search engine sending us the search parameters as a part of the referrer header, which they do not always do.

-= Does WP Statistics work with caching plugins? = Probably not.
-Most caching plugins don’t execute the standard WordPress loop for a page it has already cached (by design of course) which means the WP Statistics code never runs for that page.

-This means WP Statistics can’t record the page hit or visitor’s information, which is against the purpose of WP Statistics.

-We don’t recommend using a caching plugin with WP Statistics.

 = PHP 7 Support? =
 WP Statistics is PHP 7 compliant; however, some versions of PHP 7 have bugs that can cause issues.
-One known issue is with PHP 7.0.4 causing memory exhaustion errors.
+One known issue is that PHP 7.0.4 cause memory exhaustion errors.
 Newer versions of PHP 7 do not have this issue.

-At this time (Jun 2018) WP Statistics seems to run fine with PHP 7.2.6.
+At this time (September, 2018) WP Statistics seems to run fine with PHP 7.2.6.
 But  you may experience issues that we haven’t found yet.
 If you do, feel free to report it after you make sure it is not a problem with PHP.

 = IPv6 Support? =
 WP Statistics supports IPv6 as of version 11.0; however, PHP must be compiled with IPv6 support enabled; otherwise you may see warnings when a visitor from an IPv6 address hits your site.